 Protect your video games from emulation

 Game developers and players need to find a common ground for the legal practice of playing legacy games, eliminating a large source of emulation.
-By implementing effective protection measures, game developers can help ensure the continued success of their business.
+By implementing effective protection measures, game developers can help ensure the continued success of their businesses.

 Want to prevent unauthorized distribution of your game and ensure it can only be played on licensed hardware?
 Learn more about how we can protect your game and contact us today!